 Types of Electrical Power

-The electrical power associated in AC circuit is known as Complex Power.
-Whereas Complex Power is the combined form of Active, Reactive, and Apparent Power in AC circuit.
-So AC power or complex power is further devided into three parts.
+• AC Power: The electrical power associated with an AC circuit is known as Complex Power.
+Whereas Complex Power is the combined form of Active, Reactive, and Apparent Power in AC circuits.
+So AC power or complex power is further divided into three parts.

 Active Power (kW)